visiongaiatechnology/vgtaethel/README.md

 ## 📄 License

-Proprietary · © 2026 VisionGaia Technology · Cologne, Germany
+AGPLv3 · © 2026 VisionGaia Technology · Cologne, Germany

-Commercial deployment without publishing connected server infrastructure code requires a commercial exception license.
-Enterprise deployments, TIER-0 audits (VGT SafetySys™) and commercial licenses: [visiongaiatechnology.de](https://visiongaiatechnology.de)
+VGT AETHEL is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, version 3.
+Any derivative work or network-deployed modification must be published under the same license.
+Enterprise deployments, TIER-0 audits (VGT SafetySys™) and commercial exception licenses: [visiongaiatechnology.de](https://visiongaiatechnology.de)

 ---